The AMEA Toolbox

 AMEA peer reviewed and approved curricula, which enable farmer organizations to meet the IWA 29: Professional Farmer Organizations – Guidelines.

-Recommended trainers and coaches, who are familiar with the AMEA toolkit materials.
+Recommended trainers and coaches, who are familiar with the AMEA toolbox materials.

 2. Increasing your competitive edge

 AMEA provides a pre-competitive space for organizations to collaborate.
 This means AMEA uses approaches to foster co-operation within a highly competitive environment.
 It is this co-operation which also gives members a competitive edge.
 With the AMEA toolbox, this competitive edge is observed through:

 The ability to differentiate your organization from non-AMEA members through the use of accredited, proven tools within new project designs.